 In order to accommodate the proposed uses, the Zoning By-law must be updated to reflect this.
-The applicant has proposed several zones to permit the requested uses.
+The applicant has proposed a zone to permit the requested use.
+The "XXXX" indicate that a Special Section number will be allocated to this zone at a later time when staff have reviewed the application and can assign a number to these sections.
 The Special Sections refer to unique provisions within the by-law that only apply to one specific area.
-The applicant is currently proposing to use Special Sections that have been used elsewhere.
 They are as follows: